 Pickled ginger is well-known as an accompaniment to sushi.
 It is it known in sushi shop jargon as “gari” (otherwise it is called “beni-shōga).
 It refreshes the palate, has antiseptic properties, and goes well with grilled items, such as grilled fish (especially oily fish since ginger helps to cut the oiliness) or grilled beef.
 It is easy to make at home if you can find young ginger.

 Young ginger can be found sometimes at Asian farmer’s market stands in the spring through early fall and sometimes at Asian markets.
-It is currently still available in the Bay area even though it is already early October.
 It is distinguishable from the brown-skinned mature ginger by its pinkish stems and tips, very thin translucent skin, and creamy white color.
 Often it still has all or part of the green stem still attached.
 The best young ginger has tender bright green sprouting leaves and long slender stalks with a pink blush at the bottom.

-My recipe below is for a very small quantity of pickled ginger, about 1/2 cup (1 small jar) made from 1 large clump of ginger (2.75 oz, measured with the stalks removed.
-It is the amount of ginger shown in the picture above).
+My recipe below is for a very small quantity of pickled ginger, about 1/2 cup (1 small jar) made from 1 large clump of ginger (2.75 oz, measured with the stalks removed — about the amount of ginger shown in the picture above).
 This quantity is good for those that want to try making pickled ginger at home and want to be able to eat it up quickly.
 Hiroko Shimbo’s recipe on her website lists the ingredient quantities to use for a large batch (14 oz of young ginger).

 Source: Modified from “Japanese Sweet Pickled Ginger (Gari)” from “The Sushi Experience” by Hiroko Shimbo.
 Also referenced “Vinegared Ginger (Sushōga or Gari)” from “Japanese Cooking: A Simple Art” by Shizuo Tsuji and “Japanese Pickled Ginger (Gari) Recipe” by Andrea Nguyen from VietWorldKitchen.com.